The_Technical_Mindset

 How I Work

-Breaking problems down into smaller pieces makes it easier to adjust when new information appears and helps keep complexity under control.
+Breaking problems into smaller pieces makes it easier to adjust when new information appears and helps keep complexity under control.

 Building Systems